Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 **Here you can get the Kidoz Unity plugin and a sample app for Unity.
 See integration instructions and additional information bellow.**

+Note: Unity 5.6 introduced changes to it's internal design blocking some view methods from working effectively.
+At the moment, if you updated your IDE to >5.6, please only use our Interstitial & Rewarded ad units.

 # General